simonbonnefoy/configurations-mac/README.md

-# configurations-mac
+# Dotfiles
-repo for basic confiuration files for mac
+Basic configuration for Unix